Lichtenberg figure

-Lichtenberg figures are natural phenomena which exhibit fractal properties.
+Lichtenberg figures are natural phenomena that exhibit fractal properties.

 History

 Lichtenberg figures are named after the German physicist Georg Christoph Lichtenberg, who originally discovered and studied them.
 When they were first discovered, it was thought that their characteristic shapes might help to reveal the nature of positive and negative electric "fluids".

-In 1777, Lichtenberg built a large electrophorus to generate high voltage static electricity through induction.
-After discharging a high voltage point to the surface of an insulator, he recorded the resulting radial patterns by sprinkling various powdered materials onto the surface.
+In 1777, Lichtenberg built a large electrophorus to generate high-voltage static electricity through induction.
+After discharging a high-voltage point to the surface of an insulator, he recorded the resulting radial patterns by sprinkling various powdered materials onto the surface.
 By then pressing blank sheets of paper onto these patterns, Lichtenberg was able to transfer and record these images, thereby discovering the basic principle of modern xerography.

 This discovery was also the forerunner of the modern day science of plasma physics.
-Although Lichtenberg only studied two-dimensional (2D) figures, modern high voltage researchers study 2D and 3D figures (electrical trees) on, and within, insulating materials.
+Although Lichtenberg only studied two-dimensional (2D) figures, modern high-voltage researchers study 2D and 3D figures (electrical trees) on, and within, insulating materials.

 Formation

 Two-dimensional (2D) Lichtenberg figures can be produced by placing a sharp-pointed needle perpendicular to the surface of a non-conducting plate, such as of resin, ebonite, or glass.
 The point is positioned very near or contacting the plate.
-A source of high voltage such as a Leyden jar (a type of capacitor) or a static electricity generator is applied to the needle, typically through a spark gap.
+A source of high voltage such as a Leyden jar (an early type of capacitor) or a static electricity generator is applied to the needle, typically through a spark gap.
 This creates a sudden, small electrical discharge along the surface of the plate.
 This deposits stranded areas of charge onto the surface of the plate.
 These electrified areas are then tested by sprinkling a mixture of powdered flowers of sulfur and red lead (Pb3O4 or lead tetroxide) onto the plate.

-During handling, powdered sulfur tends to acquire a slight negative charge, while red lead tends to acquire a slight positive charge.
-The negatively electrified sulfur is attracted to the positively electrified areas of the plate, while the positively electrified red lead is attracted to the negatively electrified areas.
+Sulfur and red lead exhibit the triboelectric effect.
+During handling, powdered sulfur particles tend to acquire a negative charge.
+Similarly, powdered red lead particles tend to acquire a positive charge.
+The negatively-charged sulfur particles are electrostatically attracted and adhere to the positively electrified areas of the plate, while the positively charged red lead particles are attracted to the negatively electrified areas.

 In addition to the distribution of colors thereby produced, there is also a marked difference in the form of the figure, according to the polarity of the electrical charge that was applied to the plate.
-If the charge areas were positive, a widely extending patch is seen on the plate, consisting of a dense nucleus, from which branches radiate in all directions.
+If the charged areas were positive, a widely extending patch is seen on the plate, consisting of a dense nucleus from which branches radiate in all directions.
 Negatively charged areas are considerably smaller and have a sharp circular or fan-like boundary entirely devoid of branches.
 Heinrich Rudolf Hertz employed Lichtenberg dust figures in his seminal work proving Maxwell's electromagnetic wave theories.